 Many professionals experience the same anxieties.
-As SIDS figures have declined professional involvement in these cases is infrequent.
-Common concerns include “I’m not a counsellor”; “there’s a supportive family”; “I don’t know anything about SIDS”; “I’m not trained to deal with bereavement.”
+As SIDS figures have declined, professional involvement in these cases is infrequent.
+Common concerns include, “I’m not a counsellor”; “there’s a supportive family”; “I don’t know anything about SIDS”; and “I’m not trained to deal with bereavement”.

-There are no set guidelines as to how much you should be involved or what you should say, but there are a few things that you can do that will make a world of difference to a parent coping with the loss of a child.
+There are no set guidelines as to how much you should be involved or what you should say to a bereaved family, but there are a few things that you can do that will make a world of difference to someone coping with the loss of a child.

 - Keep it brief.